- Governance Framework of Carleton University: An Overview

 - Members of the Board of Governors and the University’s senior officers are also subject to fiduciary duties that are imposed on them by the common law and statute (further detailed below).

-The legislation establishing the University assigns to the Board of Governors authority over all aspects of “the government, conduct, management and control of the University and of its work, affairs and business, and of its property and revenues, and all other matters”.
+The legislation establishing the University assigns to the Board of Governors authority over all aspects of “the governance, conduct, management and control of the University and of its work, affairs and business, and of its property and revenues, and all other matters”.
 The Board acts as the trustee by holding management accountable for the University’s performance, its long-term viability, and the achievement of its objectives.